hanyangl/compiler/CONTRIBUTING.md

 `git commit -m "feature/fix/refactor/docs: Commit message"` (Remember to follow our [Code of Conduct](./CODE_OF_CONDUCT.md) and [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format)

 `git pull upstream main` (This command checks for any conflicts with the main repository.
-Go through the conflicts and make changes, if required)
+Go through the conflicts and resolve them on your branch.)

 `git push origin main`